ridwan47/JDirPrinter-Browser/README.md

 *   **Performance:** Uses a virtual DOM approach for rendering lists and grids to handle large text files efficiently.
 *   **Privacy:** **100% Local.** The text file is parsed in your browser's memory.
 No data is ever uploaded to a server.

-## 🤝 Contributing

-Feel free to modify the CSS variables in the `<style>` section to change the color scheme, or adjust the `parseTextFile` function to support different log formats.

 ## 📜 License

 This project is open source and available under the [MIT License](LICENSE)